-Buffer Zone or "Water Quality Riparian Buffer" is a strip of dense vegetation, either original or reestablished, that borders streams and rivers, ponds, lakes, and wetlands.
-The placement of impervious surfaces such as rooftop and pavement is highly limited in buffer zones.
-Buffer zones are established for the purposes of slowing water runoff, enhancing water infiltration, and minimizing the risk of any potential sediments, nutrients, or other pollutants from leaving the upland area and reaching surface waters.
+Buffer Zone or "Water Quality Riparian Buffer" is a strip of dense undisturbed native vegetation, either original or re-established, that borders streams and rivers, ponds and lakes, wetlands and seeps.
+Buffer zones are established for the purposes of slowing water runoff, enhancing water infiltration and minimizing the risk of any potential sediments, nutrients or other pollutants from leaving the upland area and reaching surface waters.